-- Supply air must be properly balanced with chemical hood exhaust in each room. - Supply air must be slightly less than exhaust air to allow for laboratory rooms to be under negative pressure at all times. - Hallways should be pressurized to facilitate negative pressure into surrounding laboratory spaces. - Laboratory ventilation systems cannot recirculate air from a laboratory to any other part of the building.
+- Supply air must be properly balanced with chemical hood exhaust in each room.
+Supply air must be slightly less than exhaust air to allow for laboratory rooms to be under negative pressure at all times.
+Hallways and stairways should be pressurized to produce negative pressure in a laboratory room. - Laboratory ventilation systems cannot recirculate air from a laboratory to any other part of the building.
 All laboratory air must be exhausted directly to the outside of the building.